WalletConnect/walletconnect-specs/docs/specs/clients/core/identity/identity-keys.md

 ## Authorization levels

 In the above example, "limited authorization" was used.
-Various forms of authorization are supported to enable various use cases, and to ensure that the user ultimately decides what permission an app has over their account.
+Various forms of authorization are supported to enable various use cases, and to ensure that the user ultimately decides what permission an app has over their notifications.
 The `statement` decides the authorization level.

 ## Limited statement